Boom Sprayer Pesticide Application 5N1797

-All learning material will be provided to you for the duration of the course and you will be registered for certification though our centre.
 A classroom and work area for presentations will be provided, tractor crop sprayer in perfect working order, access to water and 1 acre land for operating sprayer and sprayer chart.

 Learners will be supported by the tutor outside of formal delivery of the programme as required.
 Participants are expected to engage in independent learning outside of the formal training.
 Any additional learner support required must be made known in advance of training commencing to the FRS in order to make arrangements.

 Practical learner supports may be accommodated, including, but not limited to; scribes, magnifiers, enlarged text, additional examination time allowances and other alternative assessment or reasonable accommodation requests.
 Please communicate required support when completing your course application form.